oskitone/poly555/assembly_guide/docs/pcb-3.md

    7. Solder a **100 resistor** to **R82**.
    8. Solder the **speaker**.
       1. Strip about 1/8" of the insulation off wire's ends.
-      2. Solder wires to speaker, if necessary.
+      2. If necessary, solder wires to speaker.
+The lighter wire goes to + and the darker wire goes to -.
-      3. Just like you did for the battery snap, feed wires through the relief hole above **SPK**, then solder them into place: red for + and black for -.
+      3. Just like you did for the battery snap, feed wires through the relief hole above **SPK**, then solder them into place: lighter wire to + and darker to -.
 3. Insert IC chips
    1. Insert the **555 timer chip** into its socket at **U1**, making sure it's in the right orientation: a notch or dimple at the top of the chip should match the notch in the footprint outline on the PCB.
    2. Insert the **386 amp chip** into its socket at **U22**, again making sure its in the right orientation.
 You'll do this for all chips throughout assembly.